Trade Stock Indices

 This group holds on to their trades for a few hours but not more than a day.
 With the aim of making quite a number of pips: 30 - 100 pips.

-Day trader trading 15 min chart wants to go long, checks 1 hour chart, which looks like the one below, since 1 hour shows market indices trend is going up, then decides from this analysis it's okay to buy
+Day trader trading 15 min chart wants to go long, checks 1 H chart, which looks like the one below, since 1 hour highlights market indices trend is moving up, then decides from the analysis it's okay to buy

 Day Traders multiple time frame strategy - Multiple Chart Timeframe Analysis Strategy Guide